8 Tips for Making Good Game Designs

 Indie games are the best example of this.
 Many titles rely on a relatively simple concept with an exciting twist to make the gameplay more attractive.
 Thanks to this, the whole thing is simple and easy to learn.
 Too many systems introduce a lot of dependencies that are obvious to you as a designer but may discourage a new player who has their first contact with the game.

 Game development is an iterative process.
 Changes are an integral part of it.
 If you see that your idea is simply dull or does not work - do not hesitate to rebuild it thoroughly or even scratch it off completely.

 Sometimes the only way to evaluate an idea is to take the controller into your hands and play.
 At the conceptual stage, good game prototypes are worth their weight in gold: they allow you to see how the game will feel, they are the proof of concept proving the feasibility of invented mechanics, and they may also help to pitch the game to investors.

-Designing games is often more difficult than it may seem.
-It all starts with a good design, without which it would be difficult to create anything - that's why game designers are so important.
+Creating games is often more complicated than it may seem.
+It all starts with a good design, without which it would not be easy to create anything - that's why game designers are so important.
 They have to define the form of the game, adapt it to the team's capabilities, and at the same time make it original.
 Look at the solutions used in other games, search for references, and find your own ideas to refresh the existing trends!

 Don't be put off by the amount of work you need to do before even a single line of code is written!
 Watching how your idea slowly takes shape and then entertains others will reward you for all your efforts!
 This is the magic of creating video games! :)